-- Treat yourself to a little luxury like a facial mask, hand scrub, a relaxing bath (printable recipes in the Resource Library)
+- Treat yourself to a little luxury like a facial mask, hand scrub, a relaxing bath (lots of printable recipes in the Resource Library)

-A busy life and demanding schedule, taking care of family members often means putting friendships on the back burner.
+In a busy life with a demanding schedule, taking care of family members often means putting friendships on the back burner.
 Sadly that can lead to loneliness and isolation.
-Making a concious effort to staying in touch with or reconnecting with friends is an important part of not getting lost in the daily rut.
+Making a conscious effort to staying in touch with or reconnecting with friends is an important part of not getting lost in the daily rut.

-- Take a class like yoga or ceramics and find like minded people
+- Take a class like yoga or crafting to find like-minded people

-- No time to go out?
-Invite a friend for a cup of tea.
+- No time or opportunity to go out?
+Invite a friend for a cup of tea or a facetime chat.

 - Add connecting with your friends to your calendar